hickory-dns/hickory-dns/README.md

 ## Resolver

-The Trust-DNS Resolver is a native Rust implementation for stub resolution in Rust applications.
+The Hickory DNS Resolver is a native Rust implementation for stub resolution in Rust applications.
 The Resolver supports many common query patterns, all of which can be configured when creating the Resolver.
 It is capable of using system configuration on Unix and Windows.
 On Windows there is a known issue that relates to a large set of interfaces being registered for use, so might require ignoring the system configuration.

 The Resolver will properly follow CNAME chains as well as SRV record lookups.
 There is a long term plan to make the Resolver capable of fully recursive queries, but that's not currently possible.

 ## Client

-The Trust-DNS Client is intended to be used for operating against a DNS server directly.
+The Hickory DNS Client is intended to be used for operating against a DNS server directly.
 It can be used for verifying records or updating records for servers that support SIG0 and dynamic update.
 The Client is also capable of validating DNSSEC.
 As of now NSEC3 validation is not yet supported, though NSEC is.
 There are two interfaces that can be used, the async/await compatible AsyncClient and a blocking Client for ease of use.
 Today, Tokio is required for the executor Runtime.

 ### Unique client side implementations